 Winter is Coming!
 Opportunity is on the floor of Marathon Valley, located on the western rim of Endeavour Crater on the surface of Mars.
 She is continuing a valley floor survey for clay minerals (phyllosilicates).
-Marathon Valley is some 1,050 feet (320 meters) long and up to 328 feet (100 meters) wide – and is just the latest location that Opportunity has visited since the robot landed in January of 2005.
+Marathon Valley is some 1,050 feet (320 meters) long and up to 328 feet (100 meters) wide – and it is just the latest location that Opportunity has visited since the robot landed in January 2005.

 We chose the name Marathon because upon initially reaching this valley we had covered the distance of an average Marathon race (26.2 miles).
 Not bad for a rover originally slated to drive just around 2,000 feet (600 meters).

 Our venerable Mars Exploration Rover Opportunity continues to function in good health 11 years and 9 months into its mission.
 One that had only been planned to last a mere 90 days.
 In fact, as of this writing, Opportunity has been working and exploring the Red Planet for 4,178 sols now!
-A sol is what we call a day on Mars, it is 24 hours 39 minutes long.
+A sol is what we call a day on Mars; it is 24 hours, 39 minutes long.
 A sol is 2.7 percent longer than a day on Earth.

 As our exploration of Marathon Valley continues, we are presently concentrating on the eastern and southern areas of the valley and moving away from the northern wall.
 This is because we need to have Opportunity tilted more to the north in order to get better Sun exposure for our solar panels.